The Coronavirus pandemic affects every section of our society, and children who have been ‘At Risk’ are more vulnerable

 The kindness shown in our community has been remarkable.
 Organic fruit and vegetables are donated to food clubs, ensuring that children regularly have fresh and natural foods wherever possible.

-The hens in the allotments are laying fresh eggs and doing their bit; people are coming together in a renewed ‘community spirit,’ where hopefully, God willing, this ‘community spirit’ will stay amongst us as we return to whatever normality awaits us.
+The hens in the allotments are laying fresh eggs, and people unite in a renewed ‘community spirit.’
+God willing, the community spirit remains as we return to whatever ‘normality’ awaits us.

-There are currently 78000 children in foster care in the UK.
+There are currently 78000 vulnerable children in foster care in the UK.

 We are in ‘challenging times’, and traditional recruitment procedures have been adjusted and adapted for the challenges we now face.
 However, we never stop recruiting.
 If anything, Coronvirus has made our resolve even stronger because more children, than ever before, need safe and loving homes.

 Please help us make the future a kinder and more caring place for vulnerable children in our communities.
-If you had thought about fostering before but paused the button, please press it again; because vulnerable children are still here, they are still waiting.
+If you had thought about fostering; contact Verve on the form below, and we’ll get back to you.